dekoning-lab/slim-tree/README.md

 • Here, we present SLiM-Tree a flexible simulation tool which automates pure population genetics simulations over phylogenetic timescales under realistic models of sequence-fitness relationships.
 It is a simulation of across-species genome sequence datasets, including substitution histories and polymorphisms, without the standard suite of simplifying assumptions used in phylogenetics (e.g., mutation limited evolution/ weak mutation or infinite sites, limited mutation among competing allelic types between fixations, no polymorphism, etc.).

-• How it works: It Employs SLiM to create a platform which can evolve populations with or without using Wright-Fisher model, allowing users to explore by relaxing simplified assumptions and models.
+• How it works: It Employs SLiM (https://messerlab.org/slim/) to create a platform which can evolve populations with or without using Wright-Fisher model, allowing users to explore by relaxing simplified assumptions and models.

-• Requirements: SLiMTree requires installation of Python3 and slim (https://messerlab.org/slim/).
-Required python packages are sys, argparse, BioPython, matplotlib, random, pandas, numpy, os, json, string and math.
+• Requirements: SLiMTree requires installation of Python3, R and SLiM.
 If using protein based fitness effects - java and c are also required.

+	•Required python packages: sys, argparse, BioPython, matplotlib, random, pandas, numpy, os, json, string and math.
+ 	•Required R packages: dplyr, BB, data.table, optparse, seqinr, doParallel, Rfast.

 • How to run SLiM_Tree: run the command python3 ../slim-tree/ <input_tree> <codon_stationary_distributions>